-ATP systems that cannot run in the competition divisions for any reason (e.g., the system requires special hardware, the system is a previous winner, or the entrant is an organizer) can be entered into the demonstration division.
+ATP systems that do not run in the competition divisions for any reason (e.g., the system requires special hardware, the system is a previous winner, or the entrant is an organizer) can be entered into the demonstration division.
 Demonstration division systems can run on the competition computers, or the computers can be supplied by the entrant.
 The demonstration division results are presented along with the competition divisions' results, but might not be comparable with those results.
-The systems are not ranked, and no trophies or prizes are awarded.